berlinplan/berlinplan.github.io/readme.md

 > <sub> Order created Automatically and sent. </sub>

-> <sub> After week one: Company xxx has completed 25% of the work and is requesting 25% of the payment.
+> <sub> week 1: Company xxx has completed 25% of the work and is requesting 25% of the payment.
 Pictures and videos are available. </sub>

 > <sub> Your Part is 10€. accept?  / reject? </sub>

-> <sub> After acception 10€ will be Automaticaly Send to Company xxx </sub>
+> <sub> After acceptance, 10€ will be automatically sent to Company xxx. </sub>

-> <sub> After week two : Company xxx Finished 100%.
-Accept?/No Accept </sub>
+> <sub> week 2 : Company xxx has compeleted 100%. accept?  /  reject? </sub>

-> <sub> After Yes 10€ Automaticaly sent to Them </sub>
+> <sub> After acceptance, 10€ will be automatically sent to Company xxx. </sub>

 > <sub> Example 5: Who should be taxed more? </sub>